ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 <a name="collecting-ideas"></a>
 ## 1. Collecting Game Ideas

 A game idea is just that - an idea, like `"2D game where you can perform a slingshot move by clicking and dragging the player character"`.
-There are no specifics required at this stage.
+No specifics are required at this stage.

 <a name="brainstorming"></a>
 ### 1.1 Brainstorming

-If you are planning on using this guide for your own game project, you probably already have one or even many different game ideas in your head.
-If not, a focused brainstorming session can help you collect as many game ideas as possible or play around with different variations of the same idea.
-A good web-app for brainstorming is [Kinopio](https://kinopio.club/):
+If you plan to use this guide for your own game project, you probably already have one or more game ideas in mind.
+If not, a focused brainstorming session can help you collect as many game ideas as possible, or play around with different variations of the same idea.
+A good web application for brainstorming is [Kinopio].(https://kinopio.club/):

 ![Kinopio](Images/Kinopio.png "An example board on Kinopio")

-It serves as a virtual whiteboard and can help you organize and connect ideas visually.
-I mostly use it temporarily for mind-mapping and instead collect the most promising game ideas as notes in my [OneNote](https://www.onenote.com/?public=1) notebook (which i use for other stuff, too).
+It serves as a virtual whiteboard and can help you visually organize and connect ideas.
+I mostly use it temporarily for mind-mapping and instead collect the most promising game ideas as notes in my [OneNote](https://www.onenote.com/?public=1) notebook (which I use for other stuff, too).
 This makes it easier to quickly write down ideas on my mobile phone.

 <a name="inspiration"></a>
 ### 1.2 Inspiration

-Personally, i often can't stop my brain from constantly producing new game ideas, but sometimes everyone gets stuck.
+Personally, I often can't stop my brain from constantly producing new game ideas, but sometimes everyone gets stuck.
 So if you need help coming up with ideas, consider the following approaches:
 - *Play games*: Start by playing a wide variety of games, from different genres and platforms.
 Analyze what you enjoy about each game and what makes it unique.
 Consider how you could incorporate these elements into your own game.
 - *Identify a problem to solve*: Think about problems that you or others face in their daily lives.
 This could be anything from a lack of motivation to exercise to difficulty in learning a new language.
 Brainstorm ways that a game could help solve this problem.
 - *Look for inspiration in other media*: Draw inspiration from books, movies, and TV shows.
 Consider how you could adapt a particular story or concept into a game.